GigsyKami/mekar-investama-sampoerna-technical-test/README.md

 simple E-wallet with restful API based

+1. copy/clone to htdocs
-1. import sql to db
+2. import sql to db
-2. change config on .env for db (optional)
+3. change config on engine/env for db (optional)
-3. run "composer update" on engine folder
+4. run "composer update" on engine folder
-4. done
+5. access on browser no need to "php artisan serv"

 Current User: